-The son of Mose Tolliver, Charles, has been painting regularly since l986.
-“I saw my Daddy painting and when I felt like trying it, he said, “Go ahead,” and encouraged me.”
-This usually happened on Sunday evenings when his entire family would visit his parent’s Sayre Street home and have a meal together.
+The son of Mose Tolliver, one of America’s most important self-taught artists, Charles began painting seriously since l986.
+He was born February 27, 1962 in Montgomery, Alabama.
+“I saw my Daddy painting and when I felt like trying it, and he said, ‘Go ahead,’ and encouraged me.”
+This usually happened on Sunday evenings when his entire family would visit his parent’s Sayre Street home after having a meal together.
 “We would sit around and paint and talk.
 When I pick up a paintbrush and look at a board, I just let it flow.
 I never know what the painting will be.
 It just comes out.”

 Charles Tolliver has been influenced by his father with regard to his art materials but he has a unique style of his own.
-Imaginative value studies flow from his brush.
-Works with African overtones as well as themes from the American West reoccur in his work.
+Imaginative value studies flow from his brush with strong grey values.
+Works with African overtones as well as themes from the American West re-occur in his work.
 His love for nature and his fellowman is also apparent in his paintings of animals and plant forms, which bear a resemblance to his father’s earliest works, which Charles recalls, were painted when he was eleven or twelve while living on Morgan Avenue.

 For many years he worked six days a week for the city sanitation department and since 1991 spent many evenings in his backyard studio painting.
 He says, “When I get home from work even though I’m tired, I just can’t get cleaned up and eat until I have painted something.
 I just don’t feel like a whole person, if I haven’t gotten to paint each day.”
 Charles now works helping others in his family with home remodeling and doing sheetrock work.
 “I look forward to the day when I can paint full-time.”